escuccim/mammography-models/ReadMe.md

 ### Training
 For the model selection phase models were trained on Dataset 5 through 50 epochs with binary labels.
 Accuracy, precision, recall and f1 score were used to evaluate the models.

-The models which performed well on Dataset 5 were retrained from scratch on Dataset 8 classifying to all 5 categories, on the assumption that this would cause the convolutional filters to extract the most important features.
+The models which performed well on Dataset 5 were retrained from scratch on Datasets 6 and 8 separately for both binary and multi-class classification.

-Once the models had been trained on Dataset 8 with all classes, the convolutional layers were frozen and the fully connected layers were then retrained for the normal/abnormal binary classification.

 We had considered using transfer learning from VGG or Inception, but decided that the features of the ImageNet data were different enough from those of radiological scans that it made more sense to learn the features from scratch on this dataset.
-However, the use of transfer learning between models greatly sped up the training process saving weeks of training time.
+However, once a model had been trained successfully for multi-class classification, it was then retrained for binary classification with the weights initialized from the pre-trained model.
+This was done in two manners:

+1. Freezing the convolutional weights and just re-training the fully connected layers.
+2. Training all of the layers.

+A slightly modified version of VGG-16 was also trained as a benchmark.
+A full version of VGG-16 required more memory than we had available, so we reduced the number of units in the fully connected layers from 4096 to 2048, we also altered the architecture to accept our 299x299 images as input.

 ## Results
 ### Architecture